Agrihood – The Farm

 - The Farm at South Village offers opportunities for anyone to help out and volunteer celebrate community by contributing with needed help out in the farm fields and high tunnels green houses.

 At the peak of summer, there is nothing better, than to hang out under the tent, our community space, feed the chickens some food scraps, watch kids run around, get your hands dirty in the soil, take in the view of the lake and surrounding mountains, pick some flowers from your own garden and hear the hawks soaring overhead!

-For more information on the Community Stewardship opportunities, residents of South Village should contact the South Village Stewardship Committee.
+For more information on the Community Stewardship opportunities, residents of South Village should contact the South Village Stewardship Board.

 Common Roots is a non-profit organization based in South Burlington, providing opportunities for youth and other members of the local community to grow and enjoy eating healthy food at home and at school.
-They play an integral role in both farming at South Village and sharing their harvest with the community and local schools.
-Common Roots offers the farmers market on Mondays and hosts the Monday evening potlocks!.
-Learn more at www.commonroots.org.
+They play an integral role in both farming at South Village and sharing their harvest with the community to ensure food security in our area.
+Common Roots Farm Stand is open 5-7 days a week depending on the season.
+Visit: www.commonroots.org for more info.